-A materiality assessment helps define the environmental, social, and governance topics that matter most to our business and stakeholders.
-25 material topics were identified.
-The highest-ranked material topics were:
+Periodically the Company undertakes a materiality assessment to help define the environmental, social, and governance topics that matter most to our business and stakeholders.
+Key material topics identified in our last materiality assessment (undertaken in FY24) were:

 - Health, safety and well-being.

 - Culture and values.

 - Regional relevance and importance.